-The following key economic indicators reflect the growth and prosperity of the village:
+The following key economic indicators reflect the growth and prosperity of the Village:

-- Our population is up to 8,801 per the N.C.
-Office of State Budget and Management Certified Estimate as of July 1, 2017. - Shopping center occupancy rates continue to stay high. - Several new residential housing developments continue to build out.
+- Our population is up to 9,321 per the N.C.
+Office of State Budget and Management Certified Estimate as of July 1, 2019 and 8,681 per the 2020 Census. - Shopping center occupancy rates continue to stay high. - Several new residential housing developments continue to build out.

-Budget Highlights for the Fiscal Year Ending June 30, 2020
+Budget Highlights for the Fiscal Year Ending June 30, 2022

-Governmental Activities: Budgeted revenues and expenditures in the General Fund are \$734,501.
-There is \$97,195 of appropriated fund balance and the tax rate remains the same.
+Governmental Activities: Budgeted revenues and expenditures in the General Fund are \$684,511.
+There is \$13,201 appropriated fund balance and the tax rate decreased to 1.29 cents per \$100 of valuation, to maintain the revenue neutral tax rate after property revaluation.
 The Village will maintain existing programs currently in place.